 A leash and a comfortable harness or collar are also important for dogs when you’re hiking.

-Which leash is right for hiking with dogs?
+Which lead is right for hill walking with dogs?

 In many situations, a lead is very helpful when you’re hiking, and in some regions it’s even mandatory.
 Nature reserves and cow pastures are particularly sensitive mountain areas when it comes to this.